 The scheme available to non-teaching staff is the Greater Manchester Pension Fund (GMPF).
-The GMPF is a final salary funded defined benefit scheme.
-The assets of the scheme for Aquinas 6th Form College are pooled with similar institutions for actuarial valuation purposes.
-The total pension contribution made by the College to the Scheme for the year ended 31 July 2016 was £306k of which employer's contributions totalled £216k and employee's contributions totalled £90k.
-The agreed employee contribution rates for future years (effective from April 2014) are a tiered system of rates related to levels of pensionable pay - these currently range from 5.5% to 12.5%.
-The agreed employer contribution rates are April 2015 to Mar 2016 - 16.3% and April 2016 to Mar 2017 - 17.0%.
+This year is the first that it has been accounted as a defined benefit scheme by way of a prior year adjustment.
+(Note 24) The total pension contribution made by the College to the Scheme for the year ended 31 July 2017 was £335k of which employer's contributions totalled £246k and employee's contributions totalled £89k.
+The agreed employee contribution rates for future years (effective from April 2014) are a tiered system of rates related to levels of pensionable pay - these currently range from 5.5% to 16.5%.
+The agreed employer contribution rates are April 2016 to Mar 2017 - 17% and April 2017 to Mar 2020 - 18.0%.